ugwigr/kgbase-client/README.md

 )
 ```

 The `projectId` is returned from response.
-You need to know `projectId` when you update or detroy project.
+You need to know `projectId` when you update or destroy project.
 ```json
 {
     "ok": true,